mwilliams/d2s3/README.markdown

-# **d2s3**
+# **d2s3 (Direct to S3)**
-d2s3 (direct to s3) is a simple Ruby on Rails helper that generates an upload form that will take a given file and upload it directly to your S3 bucket, bypassing your server.
+The d2s3 (direct to s3) gem adds is a simple Ruby on Rails helper that generates an upload form that will take a given file and upload it directly to your S3 bucket, bypassing your server.
 This has various benefits, the biggest being that a large upload will not tie up your server from serving other requests.
-This plugin is based on the instructions from the following Amazon tutorial: [http://developer.amazonwebservices.com/connect/entry.jspa?externalID=1434](http://developer.amazonwebservices.com/connect/entry.jspa?externalID=1434/ "Browser Uploads to S3 using HTML POST Forms")
+This gem is based on the instructions from the following Amazon tutorial: [http://developer.amazonwebservices.com/connect/entry.jspa?externalID=1434](http://developer.amazonwebservices.com/connect/entry.jspa?externalID=1434/ "Browser Uploads to S3 using HTML POST Forms")

 ### Why?
 This was built as a solution to a problem we had where images being uploaded to be processed by [Paperclip](http://thoughtbot.com/projects/paperclip "Thoughtbot - Paperclip") were consuming [Thin](http://code.macournoyer.com/thin/ "Thin - Another Web Server") servers so they were unable to process other requests.

+#### Install:

+	gem install d2s3

 #### An example workflow using d2s3
  1. Upload file with the `s3_http_upload_tag` helper form tag